openbaton/docs/docs/vim-plugin.md

 ![dialog][new_project_vim_new_class]

 Once you did all these steps, the initial project structure is created.
-What we miss right now is the configuration of the gradle files to define and fetch dependencies we need for implementing the Vim plugin.
+What we miss right now is the configuration of the gradle files to define and fetch dependencies we need for implementing the Vim driver.
 This is described in later sections.

-In order to create a VIM plugin for OpenBaton system you need to add to your *build.gradle* file:
+In order to create a VIM driver for OpenBaton system you need to add to your *build.gradle* file:

 ```gradle